MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/jtv/index.md

 MobileFirst Foundation provides a Java library to enforce security capabilities on external resources.
 The Java library is provided as a JAR file (**mfp-java-token-validator-8.0.0.jar**).

-This tutorial showS how to protect a simple Java Servlet, `GetBalance`, by using a scope (`accessRestricted`).
+This tutorial shows how to protect a simple Java Servlet, `GetBalance`, by using a scope (`accessRestricted`).

 **Prerequesites:**